ivohulsman/wm-gnome/README.md

   <img src="https://i.imgur.com/Ia1pJUK.png" width="45%" height="45%">
 </p>

-Allows you to use i3wm with GNOME 3 Session infrastructure.
+Allows you to use i3wm or LeftWM with GNOME 3 Session infrastructure.

 ## What do I get by installing it?
 - A way to manage GNOME things such as your cursor/icon, (GTK) themes and online accounts.
-- A friendly bridge that keeps your stuff from GNOME in an i3 environment.
+- A friendly bridge that keeps your stuff from GNOME in an i3 or LeftWM environment.
-- Useful for people that are getting started with i3wm, but don't want to uninstall their current desktop environment.
+- Useful for people that are getting started with i3wm or LeftWM, but don't want to uninstall their current desktop environment.

 ## Requirements
 * i3-wm/i3-gaps
+* leftwm
 * GNOME (40.x)
 * GDM (optional, but useful)